Akshitaag/Blogapp/README.md

 # BLOGAPP

-This is a simple blogapp made in node.js .It has the CRUD functionality .You can add , edit and delete the blogs.
+This is a simple blogapp made in node.js.It has the CRUD functionality.
+You can add, edit and delete the blogs.

 ## PREREQUISITES